khaors/geocompr/main.md

 <p class="caption">(\#fig:raster-vectorization1)Raster and point representation of the elev dataset.</p>
 </div>

-On the other hand, categorical rasters (such as scanned maps or satellite images) represent discrete features that could occupy areas larger than only one cell.
+On the other hand, categorical rasters (e.g. scanned maps or satellite images) represent discrete features that could occupy areas larger than only one cell.
 The `rasterToPolygons()` function could be used to extract these features into a `SpatialPolygonsDataFrame` object.
-We can also convert the result into an object of class sf.^[The `spex::polygonize()` function could be used as a faster alternative.
-It returns an sf object a default.]
+We can also convert the result into an object of class `sf`.^[The `spex::polygonize()` function could be used as a faster alternative.
+It returns an `sf` object a default.]
 <!-- it could be also used when we want to add attributes -->